The Hunger Games Lesson Plan Ideas

 Are you looking for The Hunger Games lesson plan ideas?
 I have taught the famous novel as well as Catching Fire and Mockingjay—all multiple times.

 Each chapter ends with a cliffhanger, a love story spans three books, and a memorable heroine takes charge: I love teaching The Hunger Games.
 Any time that students become excited about literature, I love a story even more than I previously did.
-Students really enjoy this series, and I have taught it in both middle school and high school.
+Young readers really enjoy this series, and I have taught it in both middle school and high school.
 My Hunger Games lesson plans have evolved, and I’ve created Hunger Games activities for middle and high school students.

 No matter your format (lit circles, whole class novel) you can implement these pieces into your lessons.
 The Hunger Games lesson plan ideas: Use the following ideas to form or build your dystopian study.